blackboxnlp/blackboxnlp.github.io/index.md

 Feel free to reach out to the organizers at the email below if you are not sure whether a specific topic is well-suited for submission.

 ## Call for Papers
 All submissions should use the EMNLP 2023 [template](https://www.overleaf.com/latex/templates/instructions-for-emnlp-2023-proceedings/scyjxmtnrskr) and formatting requirements specified by [ACL](https://acl-org.github.io/ACLPUB/formatting.html).
 Archival paper must be fully anonymized.
-Submissions of both types can be made through Softconf (the submission link will be made available as soon as possible).
+Submissions of both types can be made through Softconf [here](https://www.softconf.com/emnlp2023/blackboxnlp2023/).

 ### Submission Types
 - **Archival papers** of up to 8 pages + references.
 These are papers reporting on completed, original and unpublished research.
 An optional appendix may appear after the references in the same pdf file.
 Accepted papers are expected to be presented at the workshop and will be published in the workshop proceedings of the ACL Anthology, meaning they cannot be published elsewhere.
 They should report on obtained results rather than intended work.
 Broader Impacts/Ethics and Limitations sections are optional and can be included on a 9th page.
 - **Non-archival extended abstracts** of 2 pages + references.
 These may report on work in progress or may be cross-submissions of work that has already appeared (or is scheduled to appear) in another venue in 2022-2023.
 Abstract titles will be posted on the workshop website but will not be included in the proceedings.
 The selection will not be based on a double-blind review and thus submissions of this type need not be anonymized.

-Accepted submissions will be presented at the workshop: most as posters, some as oral presentations (determined by the program committee).
+Accepted submissions for both tracks will be presented at the workshop: most as posters, some as oral presentations (determined by the program committee).

 ### Dual Submissions and Preprints